-As described above in paragraphs 2.1, 2.2 and 3.1, the indices based on replicate analysis are precision and deviation numbers of tasters and normalised error and precision numbers of the panel.
+As described in paragraphs 2.1, 2.2 and 3.1, the indexes based on replicate analysis are the precision and deviation numbers of tasters and the normalised error and precision numbers of the panel.

-Taking into account that they are always positive numbers, their control chart could be a "trend chart".
-In this group, the deviation numbers of panel and tasters based on the analysis of reference materials should be included, since they are also always positive.

-The "trend charts" can be used to illustrate experimental results when quality control is based on the assessment of conformity by performing duplicate measurements of a sample.
-The minimum value of these indices is zero (0) and the maximum value is two (2) except of the normalized error where the maximum value is 1.
-Consequently, in both cases the "x" axis intersects the "y" axis at 0.
+Given that they are always positive numbers, their control chart could be a "trend chart".
+In this group, the DNs of panels and tasters based on the analysis of reference materials should be included, since they are also always positive.
+"Trend charts" can be used to illustrate experimental results when quality control is based on the assessment of conformity by performing duplicate measurements of a sample.
+The minimum value of these indices is zero (0) and the maximum value is two (2) except for the normalized error where the maximum value is 1.
+In both cases, the "x" axis intersects the "y" axis at 0.

-The value of the index is indicated on the vertical axis and the code of the sample is indicated on the horizontal axis (or date of the analysis), to ensure traceability.
+The index value is indicated on the vertical axis and the sample code is indicated on the horizontal axis (or date of the analysis), to ensure traceability.

-Some models are illustrated as follows, also including the criteria for chart interpretation.
-Each laboratory should define the criteria for implementing the preventive and corrective actions.
+Some models are illustrated below, including the criteria for chart interpretation.
+Each laboratory should define the criteria for implementing preventive and corrective actions.